China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 None of that’s happening automatically.
 It only happens if African governments make it happen.

 So the real question isn’t what China’s doing in Africa.
 China’s doing what makes sense for China.
-The real question is: what are African countries going to do about it?

 Will Africa’s digital transformation be powered by genuine partnership, or shaped by dependence?